Visit the new website: www.buildyourownguitaronline.com

 this series of videos where Galeazzo Frudua explains all kind of

-modifications you can apply to you tremolo equipped guitar to achieve a perfect tuning stability.
+modifications you can apply to you tremolo equipped guitar to achieve a perfect tuning stability under tremolo work.

-Adding any kind of "mass" to your headstock may contribute to improve your tone and avoiding "dead" notes.
+Adding any kind of "mass" to your headstock will move the resonant peak away from the one of the strings and therefore may contribute to improve your tone and eliminating "dead" notes.

 stiffness and mass thus improving tone and strings vibration.